Origins of the name

 An idea of Sydling’s past can be gathered from existing old and significant buildings.
 The church can be traced back to 983, although the present fabric is 15th century.
 Other buildings of historical interest include the vicarage, and the bakery built in 1640 and East House 1780, a reminder of East India Company wealth.

 There is a 1787 picture of the Court, once the hub of mediaeval village life.
 The Congregational Chapel (1834) and the Methodist Church (1866) are private homes today.
-Brewery House reminds us of the former village brewery and the blacksmith’s shop survives.
-The old petrol pump recalls the vanished village shop and the 17th and 18th century 1-lit or Miss the earlier beer house.
+Brewery House reminds us of the former village brewery but the blacksmith’s smithy closed some years ago.
+The old petrol pump in the high street recalls the vanished village shop and the 17th and 18th century Hit or Miss in East Street the earlier beer house.